-This delicious focaccia recipe was generously sponsored by my friends at Bono, makers of the delicious extra-virgin olive oil we used to make this bread.
+This delicious vegan focaccia bread recipe was generously sponsored by our friends at Bono, makers of the delicious extra-virgin olive oil we used to make this bread.
+We used olives and fresh rosemary, but you can add in any focaccia toppings you’d like!
+Black pepper, cherry tomatoes, pesto, sun dried tomatoes, basil — the sky is the limit.
 Enjoy!

 I’ve loved focaccia bread ever since I was a little girl.
 My mom used to take me to a local bakery that had shelves stocked full of all different varieties of fresh-baked bread.
 I’d always head straight for the pillowy rosemary-infused focaccia sprinkled with chunky sea salt.